Employee Carers: Provide Support and Retain Your Talent

 Don’t forget that your employee caregivers still need their full salary.
 In fact, they may need it more than before, so simply reducing hours may not be the best solution for them.

-Likewise, hybrid working may be preferred to 100% remote, as it will give your employee a chance to take themselves away from the caregiving environment and engage with their teams and managers.
+Likewise, hybrid working may be preferred to 100% remote, as it will give your employees a chance to take themselves away from the caregiving environment and engage with their teams and managers.

 Whether an employee is a long-term carer or it’s a change to their circumstances, they’re dealing with a mentally and emotionally challenging situation.